mahavedalla/mahavedalla/docs/questions/satta/what-is-a-being.md

-# What is a being?
+Question: What is a being?
 Answer in Brief: -
  Category: Satta
 Sutta References: -